Will Walking on a Torn Meniscus Make It Worse?

 How to tell if you have a torn meniscus?
 If the patient has experienced a torn meniscus, the knee will get swollen and painful initially and they may face the difficulty of straightening and bending the leg as well as feeling the knee get locked up or stuck.
 The symptoms of torn cartilage in knee can include:

 - Experience pain in the knee generally on one side of patient’s knee

-- Facing difficulty of straightening and bending the leg because pieces of torn meniscus may move into the joint space
+- Facing the difficulty of straightening and bending the leg because pieces of a torn meniscus may move into the joint space

 - The knee is stuck that cannot be bent (knee joint locking with limited range of motion)

 - Swelling and stiffness in the injured knee

 - Injured Knee remains swelling for more than 12 hours